-- A required day of Orientation/Registration will be held each quarter between early and late registration, at which time advisors assist students with course selection/registration.
-Registration is on a space-available basis, and classes are subject to cancellation. - Students admitted to this program are permitted to register for most courses numbered at the 100 or 200 level, provided necessary prerequisites are met. - Students must attempt the courses as regularly graded courses.
-No grading options except A-F are available to students enrolled in this program.
+• A required day of Orientation/Registration is held in August, at which time advisors assist students with course selection/registration.
+Registration is on a space-available basis, and classes are subject to cancellation.

+• Students admitted to this program are permitted to register for most courses numbered at the 100 or 200 level, provided necessary prerequisites are met.
+Courses required for high school graduation (English, American History, and Government) may not be taken under the PSEO Program.